CodersCampus/supportDocs/docs/item/PRO_TEAM_SCREEN_SIZE.md

 - Another professional might be sharing from a desktop screen with resolution as high as 3840 x 2160
 - If the guy with 3840 wide screen
     - has good eyes
-    - and thus 10pt text,
+    - and thus 10pt text
+    - and shares
-    - and shares and the guy who has bad eyes
+    - and the guy who has bad eyes
-    - and a 1920 wide screen,
+    - and a 1920 wide screen
     - and then zoom eats some portion of the screen anyway
-    - then the guy with bad eyes viewing on the laptop is essentially reading 3 point text, with bad eyes.
+    - then the guy with bad eyes viewing on the laptop is essentially reading 3 point text with bad eyes.
     - Yeah, that doesn't work.
     - And the guy who is sharing jokes "heh, looks great on my screen."